-MILAN – I was in Milan, looking for a giggle.
+I was in Milan, looking for a giggle.
 I had heard about a bar that didn’t exist.
 Well, at least not in the find-it-in-the-phone-book sense of existing.
-Rumor had it that there was an itsy-bitsy hole-in-the-wall that served delicious and beautifully mixed drinks to the few who knew the right way to ask.
-A speakeasy, and all I had to do was find the right way to talk up the right kind of guys for the right kind of invitation.
+Rumor had it that there was an itsy-bitsy hole-in-the-wall that served delicious and beautifully mixed drinks – a speakeasy, where to enter, you just needed to know how and who to ask.

 A little bit of flirty chatter with the men of Mag Cafè (with owners Flavio Angiolillo and Marco Russo, to be precise) and I was given a number, told to send a message, and wait for the response.
-Once I had the address, I crossed town (in Milan that can take twenty hot minutes if the Navigli neighborhood is packed) and landed in front of a quickie mart.
-One of those multi-tasking convenience store that sells everything from designer water and panini to waving plastic cats and herbal medicine.
-(Yes, that’s really their website.
-It’s meant to be confusing.)
+Once I had the address, I crossed town and landed in front of a quickie mart.
+Yes, a cheapish convenience store whose counter was stocked with everything from water and panini to waving plastic cats and herbal medicine.
 An aproned attendant asked for my name, whispered it into a medical cabinet, and walked me through a secret door.

 1930.
 Millenovecentotrenta.
 It rolls off the tongue with the same ease as its delicious cocktails.
 Angiolillo and Russo’s cozy speakeasy is hidden behind the hustle and bustle of Italy’s fashion capital.
 First, the atmosphere.
 Very 1930s, with exposed brick walls, warm tones, and period furniture: gramophones, leather couches, telephone tables, and credenzas.
 Fitzgerald, Gillespie, Piaf, and Armstrong are on replay.
 The joint only fits about 35 card-carrying members, but that’s the point.
 This isn’t the party.
 This is the other side of things.